There’s One in England

 Taken from the Atlantic Guardian April 1947 Vol 3, No 4.

 Some observations on Mr Maher’s account: Antique shops, I doubt it in 1947.
 He was probably referring to Rossiter’s , Jewellers in Courtenay Street, or possibly Middleton’s in Queen Street.
+I doubt that Queen Elizabeth 1st stayed, but you never know.
+But a fascinating account of yesteryear.

 Fred Eales claim that the Newfoundland was previously known as “The One and Only One”, may have been true, but it is doubtful it was called “The Union”, as the current “Union” is believed to be the oldest Pub in Newton.
 The Hotel was known as the Newfoundland, in 1824, well before Courtenay Street was built in the early 1840’s.